+Becoming an entrepreneur, or pursuing passion projects, was never something that was taken seriously throughout our academic upbringings.
 All our lives, we have been conditioned to believe that the “good jobs” are those you get as a Doctor, a Lawyer, a Teacher or a Dentist (or another position within the traditional professional variety).
-Ever been praised at school for excelling in a subject, “You’re so good at [insert traditional academic subject]!”, to then be greeted with the declaration, “You should be a [insert traditional professional career course]!”.
+We have been praised at school for excelling in a subject, “You’re so good at [insert traditional academic subject]!”, to then be greeted with the declaration, “You should be a [insert traditional professional career course]!”.

 And who blames them?